jantman/ice_pick/README.md

 # Ice Pick

-A Python library that allows easy access to AWS billing data collected by the Netflix OSS Ice tool.
+A Python library that allows easy access to AWS billing data collected by the Netflix OSS Ice tool, as well as manipulation of the configured Application Groups.

 ## Installation